damir-manapov/hands-on-superset-in-react/README.md

 ## Hands-on: Embedding Superset in React

-This project demonstrates how to embed Apache Superset dashboards and charts into a React application.
-It includes a NestJS backend for handling Superset API authentication and a React frontend that embeds Superset visualizations.
+This is a reference implementation for embedding a Superset dashboard into a React page.

+The dashboard takes up all available space and adapts to the window size.
+When the page is rendered, a token is issued to the user for accessing the dashboard.
+The token is valid only for this specific dashboard.
+Additionally, embedding must be enabled for the dashboard, and the domains where embedding is allowed must be specified.

+**Note on individual charts**: We also attempted to embed individual charts, but it appears this cannot be done with authorization - only if they are published globally for everyone.
+As a workaround, we created a dashboard with a single chart and disabled control elements, but it was not possible to completely remove the filter panel, only to make it collapsed.

 This project is a pnpm monorepo containing:

-- **back**: NestJS backend application (handles Superset API authentication and proxying)
+- **back**: NestJS backend application (issues Superset guest tokens and exposes dashboard UUID lookup)
-- **ui**: React frontend application (embeds Superset dashboards and charts)
+- **ui**: React frontend application (embeds Superset dashboards)

 ## Overview

-This project shows how to:
+This project demonstrates:

-1. Set up Apache Superset with a data stack (Trino + Iceberg + MinIO)
+1. Setting up Apache Superset with a data stack (Trino + Iceberg + MinIO)
-2. Embed Superset dashboards and charts into a React application
+2. Embedding Superset dashboards into a React application with proper authentication
-3. Handle authentication and API proxying through a NestJS backend
+3. Handling guest token issuance in a NestJS backend (refresh handled client-side)
+4. Programmatically enabling dashboard embedding with domain restrictions
-4. Create a seamless integration experience
+5. Creating a seamless full-page integration experience

 ## Architecture